 I was a pimply high school freshman in 1985, with no girlfriend, no car, and no job.
-I may not have been one of the "cool kids," but I was definitely one of the heavy metal kids.
-The highlight of my week came each Friday night, when my local rock radio station broadcast the "Metal Mania" program from midnight to 3 a.m.
-This show played the newest, most obnoxious sounds from the then-exploding heavy metal underground.
-The playlists served as my record-buying guide on a weekly basis.
-"Metal Mania" introduced me to such now-legendary names as Loudness, Accept, W.A.S.P., and Armored Saint, to name just a few.
-I'd hear songs by these and many other bands for the first time on "Metal Mania" on Friday night, and then I'd rush to the Sam Goody store at the mall first thing on Saturday morning to blow my allowance money on their albums.
+I wasn't one of the "cool kids," but I was definitely one of the heavy metal kids.
+The highlight of my week came each Friday night, when our local rock radio station broadcast the "Metal Mania" program from midnight to 3 a.m, showcasing the newest, most obnoxious sounds from the then-exploding heavy metal underground.
+"Metal Mania" introduced me to such now-legendary names as Loudness, Accept, W.A.S.P., and Armored Saint, and their playlists served as my record-buying guide on a weekly basis.
+After hearing these bands for the first time on "Metal Mania" on Friday night, I'd rush to the Sam Goody store at the mall first thing on Saturday morning to blow my allowance money on their albums.

-Thrash Metal was just beginning its rise from the underground in '85.
-Metallica was well known among the hardcore headbanger fraternity, but they were still a few years away from being mega-stars.
+Thrash Metal was just beginning to rise from the underground in '85.
+Metallica was well known among the hardcore headbanger fraternity, but they were a few years away from becoming big time mega-stars.
 Ditto for their compatriots in Exodus, Anthrax, Slayer, and Megadeth.
 I was hip to all of of these bands at the time, as well as Overkill, Metal Church, Mercyful Fate, and countless others, but one fateful night "Metal Mania" played a track by a mysterious new band called Piledriver.
 The song was called "Metal Inquisition" and amidst a backdrop of buzz-saw guitars and unhinged, screeching vocals, came this now-classic refrain that hooked me immediately:

 "If you're not a metalhead you might as well be dead!